 A stepfamily is when two separate families merge into one.
 This can go several different ways, like two divorced parents with one or more children blending families, or one divorced parent with kids marrying someone who has never been married and has no kids.

-Like single-parent families, step-families are sometimes looked down upon by people who prefer the nuclear family dynamic, but they have become more common over the years.
+Like single-parent families, step-families have become more common over the years.
 Like all these different family types, stepfamilies also have a unique set of strengths and weaknesses that they need to deal with.

 - Children get the benefit of having two parents around

 - Children and their new siblings or step-parents can form strong bonds

 - The benefit of having two incomes compared to single-parent families

 Weaknesses of stepfamilies

 - Adjustment can be difficult for parents and children